Back British Farming: the ways we're making rural crime a priority

 • Over 20,000 people signed an NFU petition, calling on newly elected Police and Crime Commissioners (PCCs) to implement changes to legislation to prevent dog attacks on farm animals.
 Virginia spoke about the petition to show support for the Bill she tabled in Parliament.

-• Building on work with the countryside code, we teamed up with the dogfather Graeme Hall to remind dog owners to keep their dog on a lead.
+• Building on work with the Countryside Code, we teamed up with ‘the dogfather’ Graeme Hall to remind dog owners to keep their dog on a lead.
 This message was seen by 816,000 people.

-This page was first published on 09 November 2021.
-It was updated on 08 February 2023.
+This page was first published on 15 February 2024.
+It was updated on 22 October 2024.

 Ask us a question about this page